Insulin? But I have type 2!

 - Will I get complications from insulin?
 No. Insulin is a treatment.
 Out-of-control diabetes is what causes complications.

 - What are the side effects of insulin?
 Hypoglycemia or low blood sugar is the most serious risk of taking insulin.
 Checking your blood sugar, educating yourself and having a fast-acting carbohydrate nearby are your best defenses.

-Just because you are type 2 on insulin doesn't mean you have changed your status to type 1.
-Now you're simply "insulin requiring" instead of "insulin dependent," and you're also smart.
+Just because you live with type 2 and use insulin doesn't mean you have changed your status to type 1 diabetes.
+Now you're simply "insulin requiring" instead of "insulin dependent".

-If you have any questions or concerns about your treatment, talk to your healthcare provider.
+If you have any questions or concerns about your treatment, talk to your healthcare professional.
 And while you're at it, make sure to thank them for recommending insulin!

 By Karen Flanagan, MA, RD, CDE